Southern California Gas Company PFD 6% (SOCGM) Stock Analysis

 Should investors consider SOCGM overvalued or undervalued right now?

-Valuing Southern California Gas Company PFD 6% (SOCGM) requires multiple metrics.
+Southern California Gas Company PFD 6% (SOCGM) trades at 27.4x earnings.
 Compare P/E, P/S, and EV/EBITDA against sector peers for a full view.

 Disclaimer: This content is for informational purposes only and does not constitute investment advice.
 Always do your own research and consult a financial advisor.